Numerically assisted determination of local models in network scenarios: Triangle network

 \section{Triangle network}

-Consider the network scenario depicted in figure \ref{fig:triangle scenario}.
+Consider the network scenario depicted in Fig. \ref{fig:triangle scenario}.
 This triangle scenario is the simplest network that can exhibit quantum nonlocality without any choice of inputs by the parties.
-Our goal in the following is to investigate specific regions of the behaviour spaces of two and four output distributions.
-In subsections \ref{subsec: GHZ} and \ref{subsec: W} we have $a,b,c\in\{0,1\}$, while in subsection \ref{subsec: EJM} we have $a,b,c\in\{0,1,2,3\}$.
+Our goal in the following is to investigate specific regions of the behavior spaces of two and four output distributions.
+In Secs. \ref{subsec: GHZ} and \ref{subsec: W} we have $a,b,c\in\{0,1\}$, while in Sec. \ref{subsec: EJM} we have $a,b,c\in\{0,1,2,3\}$.
 For the triangle scenario with two possible outputs, the cardinality bound in the hidden variables is $6$, whereas for the case with four possible outputs it is $60$ \cite{cardinality_bound}.